Studying for a career in the dental team

 Dental therapist/dental hygienist

 You'll need to take a GDC-approved diploma or degree programme.
 Most courses lead to a combined dental hygienist and dental therapist qualification.
 You generally need two A levels or equivalent for a diploma course and three A levels for a degree programme, including at least one science subject.
 Individual universities set their own entry criteria, so find out exactly what qualifications you need and whether GCSE- and A level- equivalent qualifications are acceptable.

 Find out about financial support while studying dental hygiene or dental therapy at university

 You'll take either a GDC-approved degree or foundation degree course.
 Entry requirements are as above for dental therapists and hygienists.
 You can also qualify as a dental technician without going to university by taking a BTEC level 3 qualification in dental technology.

-Dental nurses don’t need to have a higher education qualification.
+Dental nurses don’t need to have a higher education qualification (although some are available at this level).
 Most gain GDC-approved qualifications while in employment.
 Some dental nurses go on to train as dental therapists or hygienists.